-Mac is certainly in good company with all of his peers heading off to college.
-Everyone is nervous and anxious.
+Our son is certainly in good company with all of his peers heading off to college.
+Everyone is nervous and anxious, whether they’re a Freshman or even going into their Senior year of college.
 Though I’ve done my best at preparing his favorite meals in hopes his appetite would bounce back, it goes from a few pecks with his fork, followed by an “I’m full” response.

 It’s a time where I’d give anything, ANYTHING, to take away these jitters.
 The best I can do is be there for him as his mom, and comfort him the best way I know how.
 My heart is heavy, yet my mind is over the anticipation.
 Once he gets there and is moved in, he’s going to be high on life.
 This, I know.

-It’s funny: the one question I get asked the most is “How are you going to be when you drop him off?”
+As parents, I’m pretty sure we all get asked the same question from others: “How are you going to be when you drop him off?”
 I’ve been asked this dozens and dozens of times and though I never thought about how I would be before, I’m forced to think about it now.
 And my answer is always the same.

 “I don’t know.
 I’ll have to be in the situation, but I assume I’ll hold it together until I get in the car.
 Then, I’ll be a mess.”